andrew/ultimate-awesome/README.md

 - [awesome-geek-podcasts](https://github.com/ayr-ton/awesome-geek-podcasts) - A curated list of podcasts we like to listen to. .
 - [awesome-css-in-js](https://github.com/tuchk4/awesome-css-in-js) -  Awesome CSS in JS articles / tutorials / videos / benchmarks / comparision.
 - [awesome-openusd](https://github.com/matiascodesal/awesome-openusd) - A curated list of awesome Universal Scene Description (OpenUSD) resources and projects.
-- [awesome-spring-ai](https://github.com/spring-ai-community/awesome-spring-ai) - A curated list of awesome resources, tools, tutorials, and projects for building generative AI applications using Spring AI.
 - [awesome-aws-appsync](https://github.com/dabit3/awesome-aws-appsync) - Curated list of AWS AppSync Resources.
 - [awesome-segmentation-saliency-dataset](https://github.com/lartpang/awesome-segmentation-saliency-dataset) - A collection of some datasets for segmentation / saliency detection.
 Welcome to PR.:smile:.
 - [awesome-es2015-proxy](https://github.com/mikaelbr/awesome-es2015-proxy) - For learning how to use JavaScript Proxy, or just to see what is possible.